nganhkhoa/ai-ass1-demo/README.md

 A button can be divided in many ways, in one way, the soft and hard one.
 If a button is a soft one, it can be pressed if one block is lay on top, while a hard one will need 2 blocks, standing block.

-In another way to divide, a button can be a toggle button to bridges, or will open a set of bridges and close another set of bridges.
+In another way to divide, a button can be a toggle button to bridges, or will open a set of bridges and close another set of bridges, or a combination of three.

 After inspecting those types, I came up with an enumeration system: